jasonmccomb/womenmakesomenoise/docs/safety-tips.md

+---
+layout: page
+Title: Safety Tips
+permalink: /safety-tips/

+---

-Safety Tips:
+# Safety Tips:

 Mentally prepare yourself.
 Have a plan.
 Follow your intuition.
 Be Aware of your surroundings.